petrnohejl/android-templates-and-utilities/Base/README.md

 1. Clone this repository
 2. Open configuration file _/mobile/src/main/java/com/example/ExampleConfig.java_ and set constants as required (see below for more info)
-3. Open main build script _/mobile/build.gradle_ and set constants as required (see below for more info)
+3. Open main build script _/mobile/build.gradle_ and set constants and config fields as required (see below for more info)
 4. Run `gradlew assemble` in console
 5. APK should be available in _/mobile/build/outputs/apk_ directory